Berliner FC Dynamo supporters: 1. FC Union Berlin

 The DTSB and the DFV had also continued their efforts to concentrate resources on a few clubs during the 1970s.
 A number of football clubs became specially promoted focus clubs in the 1970 DFV Football Resolution.
 The focus clubs were meant to be strengthened through player transfers.
 Players in teams that had been relegated from the DDR-Oberliga should switch to focus clubs.
 The focus clubs were also equipped with more staff as well as better material and technical conditions.
 BFC Dynamo became the focus club in East Berlin.
 (Note: FC Vorwärts Berlin was initially a focus club in East Berlin.
 The only major club in East Berlin that was never appointed as focus club was 1.
 FC Union Berlin.
 FC Vorwärts Berlin continued to be part of the group of focus clubs after its relocation to Frankfurt an der Oder.)
 Even more advantages were then given to the focus clubs in the 1976 DFV Football Resolution.
 The focus clubs would now be allowed to delegate youth players from other football clubs.
 They would also be provided with more youth coaches from the DFV and have the right to accommodate twice as many students in their affiliated Children and Youth Sports Schools (KJS) every year, compared to other football clubs.
 Union Berlin would now have to delegate some of its best young players to BFC Dynamo.
 (Note: Football clubs were given performance assignments from the DTSB that had to be fulfilled.
-The clubs then had to report on the fulfillment in two-year analyzes.
+The clubs then had to report on the fulfillment in two-year analyses.
 Union Berlin had the objective in 1977-78 of producing four players who could be delegated to the focus club BFC Dynamo.
 Union Berlin explained that its downward trend in the youth area was due to the fact that the club had to delegate its two best players to the focus club every year and that the club could only rely on four districts in East Berlin for further selection.)
 One example was the talented Detlef Helms, who was delegated to BFC Dynamo as a 17-year-old in 1977.